Rules (Filters) in Outlook on the Web

-In Outlook Web App, on the red, Cornell-themed toolbar, click the Your app settings, click Mail.
+- In Outlook on the Web, on the red, Cornell-themed toolbar, click the icon.

 - Give your rule a descriptive Name.

-If your criterion is based on looking for specific words, a specify words or phrases dialog box will open.
-You must type the word or phrase, click the , then click .
+If your criterion is based on looking for specific words, type the word or phrase.

-- When finished, click OK at the top of the new rule panel.
+- When finished, click Save at the top of the new rule panel.

 Some rules are more complicated; you may want to specify more than one criteria, take more than one action, and/or specify exceptions.
-Use the Add condition, Add action, and Add exception controls as needed.
+Use the Add another condition, Add another action, and Add an exception controls as needed.